ASKnetCommunity/LEAD/_profiles/John-Bior-Ajang.md

   - {name: Organisational Development, number: 3, qualification: "Bior has been extensively involved in the project management circle at ATAKA Hub South Sudan since 2019 up to date. \n \n
     He has been a secretary general of Jonglei State Arts and Music Association for more than three years."}
 ---
-John Bior is a South Sudanese Tech and Media trainer working with ATAKA Hub South Sudan as an Executive Director.

-Bior have contributed in various repair cafē events organised under the ASKnet project from year 2019 to 2021.

-He had taken part during the Adjumani repair cafē event as one of the lead trainer in 2019.

-Bior was one of the pioneers of ASKOTEC kits and he had recently facilitated training in Cameroon in 2021.
+John Bior Ajang is a highly experienced South Sudanese technology and media trainer, serving as the Executive Director at ATAKA Hub South Sudan.
+He has been a dedicated contributor to various repair café events under the ASKnet project from 2019 to 2021, serving as a lead trainer at the Adjumani repair café event in 2019.
+With a deep understanding of technology and media, Bior is recognized as one of the pioneers of ASKOTEC kits and has recently facilitated training in Cameroon in 2021.
+Bior's strong background in technology and media training positions him well to continue making significant contributions to his field.